COVID-19 is a highly infectious disease that can affect your lungs and airways and, in some cases, it can cause fatal or severe health complications.

 The current medical advice (in Ireland) is not to kiss or have sex with anyone outside of your household.
 Doing so can put you and other members of your household at risk of COVID-19.

-Instead, consider video dates, chatting online or meeting in a socially distant setting such as a park, café or restaurant.
+Instead, consider video dates, chatting online or meeting in a socially distant setting (when not in lockdown) such as a park, café or restaurant.

 Please bear the above in mind when contacting other members who may now be following these guidelines despite what their advert or profile says.